 04 of 15

-This spacious weekend home designed by Chicago-based architects Gregory Howe and Pam Lamaster of Searl Lamaster Howe is located on the edge of a state park in central Michigan.
+This spacious weekend home called the Lawless Retreat and designed by Chicago-based architects Gregory Howe and Pam Lamaster-Millett of Searl Lamaster Howe is located on the edge of a state park in central Michigan.

 They were careful to position the house out of the way of surrounding mature trees, which helped to provide natural shading and cooling.
 Carefully placed geothermal wells power the home's water furnace.
 Charred cedar on the home's exterior cuts down on maintenance and is designed to last.Continue to 5 of 15 below.